cyclejs-community/component-combinators/README.md

 # Installation
 ## Running tests
-Tests are performed with QUnit, i.e. in the browser.
+Tests are performed with `QUnit`, i.e. in the browser.
 This allows debugging code in the browser, and also the possbility in a debugging session to actually display some components' output directly in the DOM (vs. looking at some virtual representation of the DOM).
 To run the available tests, in the root directory, type :